monmohan/dsjslib/README.md

 ----------------------
 [Reference: Algorithms, 4th Edition by Robert Sedgewick and Kevin Wayne]

 Data structure supporting String keys, for fast retrieval of values associated with string keys.
-In comparison to a (Hash)Map, has additional (fast) functions like list of keys with prefix and listing all keys in sorted order.
+In comparison to a Map, has additional (fast) functions like list of keys with prefix and listing all keys in sorted order.
 For large R the space requirement for this DS is impractical, TernarySearchTrie should be used instead.

 ```js
 var rTrie=new RWayTrie(R) - Creates a RWayTrie of alphabet size R .
 For example if you know that